“So what’s the best concealed carry gun?”

 So after reading that it may seem like anyone would be crazy to carry a semi-automatic pistol for defense.
-Of course semi-automatic pistols have been widely used successfully for the better part of the 21st century, and are standard issue for nearly every military in the world.
+Of course semi-automatic pistols have been successfully used for the better part of the 21st century, and are standard issue for nearly every military in the world.
 A good quality, well-maintained semi-auto pistol can be every bit as reliable as any revolver.

 Pistols also come with their own set of advantages.
 Vertical orientation of ammunition allows for a slim profile.
-Even the smallest single-stack pistols can typically hold at least seven or eight, and double stack configurations can carry twice as many as a revolver (if you’re not sure what single or double stack refers to, check out this primer on concealed carry firearms features and terms).
+Even the smallest single-stack pistols can typically hold at least seven or eight shots, and double stack configurations can carry twice as many as a revolver (if you’re not sure what single or double stack refers to, check out this primer on concealed carry firearms features and terms).
 Because they use magazines, pistols are much easier (faster) to reload, especially under stress.

 Studies show that most firearm engagements happen quickly, with just a few rounds being fired.
 Yet, studies also show that there is a growing trend towards group robberies and home invasions.
-If your carry firearm will also serve as a home defense weapon, having the ability to fire 10, 12, or 15 rounds without having to reload puts any shooter at a huge advantage.
+If your carry firearm will also serve as a home defense weapon, having the ability to fire 10, 12, or 15 rounds without having to reload puts any shooter at an advantage.

 The Winner Is

-Neither, of course.
-Revolvers provide ultimate reliability yet are limited in capacity.
-A slim profile makes semi-autos more attractive for concealed carry, and some can nearly triple the ammo capacity of a revolver.
-Those who may have difficulty racking the slide or loading a magazine on a semi-automatic can easily open and close the cylinder of a revolver and operate a smooth and light double-action trigger of a quality revolver.
 The simplicity of a revolver may also count for something depending on how much a user plans to practice and familiarize themselves with the firearm.
 We obviously advocate for ongoing and thorough training, but that’s just not realistic in some cases.
 If your firearm ever might be needed by someone in your household who’s less practiced and proficient, easier operation may be a critical consideration.